San Diego Safari Park is a wildlife paradise in Southern California.

 This ticket doesn’t get you access to any of the paid safaris.

-Paid safaris at San Diego Safari Park are nice to have but not necessary because the 30-minute Africa Tram Safari is already included with this ticket.
+Paid safaris at San Diego Safari Park are nice but unnecessary because the 30-minute Africa Tram Safari is already included with this ticket.

-Safari Park + San Diego Zoo: 2-Day Entry Ticket
+Safari Park + San Diego Zoo: 2-Day Ticket

 The travel time between the two wildlife destinations is approximately 45 minutes.